 Location: Staffordshire, West Midlands.

 Summary: The Lichfield Canal covers a distance of just over 7 miles through 30 locks from Ogley Junction on the Birmingham Canal Navigations to Huddlesford Junction.
 Unfortunately, the canal was drained and filled in during the 1960s, but now work is well underway to restore this historic canal through the heart of England.
-This summer WRG volunteers will be working at the Tamworth Road Section of Fosseway Heath Nature Reserve, undertaking lock maintenance, excavating the canal channel, restoring the towpath wall and reinstating the towpath.
+This summer WRG volunteers will be working at either the Tamworth Road Section of Fosseway Heath Nature Reserve or Gallows Wharf, undertaking a variety of canal restoration tasks.
+More details will follow soon.

 |Camp Code||Dates||Leadership Team||Cook|